 Medical participants on the PMGY Vietnam volunteer project will typically attend VNCH between 9am-5pm on a Monday-Friday basis.
 Participants will have an extended lunch break to break up the day.
 This means that on average, volunteers will spend 4-6 hours on the project each day.

 NGO volunteers in Vietnam work to help tackle issues, such as health and human rights, in and around Hanoi.
 As an NGO volunteer in Vietnam, you will utilise your skills within a very stimulating environment, helping to support an NGO in a developing country.
-This project provides the perfect opportunity for international volunteers to put leadership skills into practice and make a profound positive impact at project.
+This project provides the perfect opportunity for international volunteers to put leadership skills into practice and make a profound positive impact on the project.

 Background to the NGO Program